Skip to main content

 • Runbooks — step-by-step guides for known failure modes

-• Deployment notes — release tickets or stories that describe recent changes
+• Deployment notes — release tickets or stories describing recent changes

 The more context CauseFlow has about your services, the more accurate its investigations.
-Connect your project management tools to give agents access to architecture docs and runbooks.
+Connect your project management tools and link them to services in the dashboard so agents can find the right documents instantly.

 Available integrations